 Signs and Symptoms of Urinary Tract Infection in Children

-Urinary track infection in children who are younger:
+Urinary tract infection in children who are younger:

 - Fever.
 Often, this is the sole symptoms in infants.
 In older kids, it may not even manifest.